centreon/centreon-documentation/versioned_docs/version-22.10/upgrade/upgrade-from-22-04.md

 If you have installed Business extensions, update the Business repository to version 22.10.
 Visit the [support portal](https://support.centreon.com/s/repositories) to get its address.

+If your OS is Debian 11 and you have a customized Apache configuration, perform a backup of your configuration file (**/etc/apache2/sites-available/centreon.conf**).

 Stop the Centreon Broker process: